pagarme/react-event-components/README.md

 ## WindowResize

-Triggered when the user resizes the window, it can be called when the user changes the orientation from protrait to landscape.
+Triggered when the user resizes the window, it can be called when the user changes the orientation from portrait to landscape.

 ```jsx
 import React, { Component } from 'react'